Inclusion Criteria:

 - An endoscopy subscore greater than or equal to (>=) 2 as obtained during central review of the screening video endoscopy

-- For adolescent participants >=12 to less than (<) 18 years of age, body weight must be >=40 kilograms (kg) at baseline (Week I-0)
+- Adolescent Participants: body weight must be >= 40 kilograms (kg) at baseline (Week I-0)

 Exclusion Criteria: